DERHAEUPTLING/contao-mega-menu/README.md

   This prevents the CSS solution to work, Javascript is needed, but not included in this budle.\

   Use Cases of `nav_mega_menu_default_outside`:
-  -  place the Mega Menu whereever needed.
+  -  place the Mega Menu wherever needed.
   -  Transion beetween Mega Menus or move them around

 - more Templates when requiered